springernature/shunter/README.md

 Shunter does not contain an API client, or any Controller logic (in the [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) sense).
 Instead, Shunter simply proxies requests to a back end server, then:

-1. If the back end wants Shunter to render the response, it returns the application state in a JSON response with a certain HTTP header, which initiates the templating process in Shunter.
+1. If the back end wants Shunter to render the response, it returns the application state as JSON, served with a certain HTTP header.
+This initiates the templating process in Shunter.
 2. If the back end wishes to serve the response, it omits the header and Shunter proxies the request back to the client.

 [![NPM version][shield-npm]][info-npm]